A new approach to bipartite stable matching optimization: Posets and stable matchings

 Mirsky's theorem (sometimes called the polar-Dilworth theorem) states the maximum cardinality $\gamma _1$ of a chain is equal to the minimum number of antichains covering $S$.
 The theorem of Greene+Kleitman \cite{Greene-Kleitman} is a min-max formula for the maximum cardinality of the union of $\ell$ antichains (see Theorem \ref{GK} below).
 In the special case $\ell=1$, this gives back Dilworth, while in the special case $\ell=\gamma _1$, this gives back Mirsky.

-It should also be emphasised that Mirsky's theorem has a simple algorithmic proof (based on a two-phase greedy algorithm: see below).
-Dilworth' theorem also has an elegant algorithmic proof (due to Fulkerson \cite{Fulkerson56}) which is based on a reduction to K{\H o}nig's min-max theorem on maximum matchings.
+It should also be emphasized that Mirsky's theorem has a simple algorithmic proof (based on a two-phase greedy algorithm: see below).
+Dilworth's theorem also has an elegant algorithmic proof (due to Fulkerson \cite{Fulkerson56}) which is based on a reduction to K{\H o}nig's min-max theorem on maximum matchings.
 We note that the D-antichain obtained by this algorithm is the unique lowest (or highest) D-antichain.
-For the Greene+Kleitman theorem, Frank \cite{FrankJ5} provided an algorihmic proof based on the min-cost flow algorithm of Ford and Fulkerson \cite{Ford-Fulkerson}.
+For the Greene+Kleitman theorem, Frank \cite{FrankJ5} provided an algorithmic proof based on the min-cost flow algorithm of Ford and Fulkerson \cite{Ford-Fulkerson}.